An Investment Strategy for a Confident Retirement Experience

 Safety of Your Assets:

-All client assets are invested ONLY with qualified custodians - national firms that provide trading, custody, and brokerage services to registered investment advisors, trust institutions, and third party administrators.
-Currently, PARAGON is able to offer institutional-level accounts with both Fidelity and TD Ameritrade.
-Both custodians meet strict regulatory guidelines, have acceptable trading policies, have maximum investor protections under the Securities Investor Protection Corporation (SIPC), and offer significant pricing discounts for our PARAGON clients that individuals are unable to negotiate on their own.
-PARAGON never takes custody of client money or securities, clients receive monthly statements directly from their custodian, and clients are able to view their accounts and the investments they own 24 hours per day, 7 days per week, by logging in to Fidelity.com or TDAmeritrade.com.
+All client assets are invested in your name, with qualified custodians - national firms that provide trading, custody, and brokerage services to registered investment advisors, trust institutions, and third party administrators.
+Currently, we offer institutional-level accounts with both Fidelity and TD Ameritrade.
+Both firms meet strict regulatory guidelines, have superior trading platforms, have maximum investor protections under the Securities Investor Protection Corporation (SIPC), and offer significant pricing discounts for our clients that individuals are unable to negotiate on their own.
+PARAGON never takes custody of client money or securities, clients receive monthly statements directly from their custodian, and can view their accounts and the investments they own 24 hours per day, 7 days per week, by logging in to Fidelity.com or TDAmeritrade.com.